 Day 3 -7: Collecting/setting up any outstanding action items as a result of the kickoff call.

 Day 5 - 7: All things collected and in-hand one week prior to the targeted launch date, Bugcrowd will confirm the launch, and organize a platform walkthrough.

 Day 10-12: Program launch + platform walkthrough call + scheduling a post-launch sync for one week after launch.

 Day 15 - 17: Post-launch sync to discuss program adjustments, learnings, growth plan, and re-introducing the Account Manager who will be the primary point of contact going forward.

 If it hasn’t happened already, shortly after purchasing Bugcrowd, you’ll be introduced to your Solutions Architect by either your Account Executive or other member of your account team.

 Bugcrowd maintains the following SLOs:

-- Any P1 (critical) issues will be escalated to the client within one business day.
+- Any P1 (critical) issues will be actioned within one business day (and if valid, will be escalated to the client).

 - Our ASE will action any new submissions within three business days (note that actioning a submission does not imply that it will be triaged, as sometimes the action that’s needed is to get more information from the researcher, etc).